RKAbdul/HeadHunter/README.md

 The rewards will work according to the opponent money, that will be calculated by a percentage you can edit in config `money-percent` option to setup the percentage you want.
 You can change `reduce-money` from config to rather enable or disable reducing money from the opponent who's head you are redeeming

+# Credits
+Thanks to @Xenophilicy and @HyperFlareMC for helping me